anbox-cloud/discourse-docs/howto/install-appliance/google-cloud.md

 **Specified target tags** - If you want to use specified target tags to map your firewall rules to the virtual machine, assign a unique network tag under **Advanced options > Networking > Network tags**.
 This network tag will later be used while creating a firewall rule.

+For more information, see [Google's documentation](https://cloud.google.com/firewall/docs/using-firewalls).

 ### 5. Launch the virtual machine

-Select **CREATE** to create the virtual machine on Google Cloud.
+Select **Create** to create the virtual machine on Google Cloud.
 For additional information on creating a virtual machine in Google Cloud, see [Google's documentation](https://cloud.google.com/compute/docs/instances/create-start-instance).

 ## Firewall setup

 Before installing Anbox Cloud on the virtual machine, you should set up a firewall to control the incoming and outgoing traffic to your virtual machine.
 From the navigation menu, select **VPC network > Firewall**.
-Select **CREATE FIREWALL RULE**.
+Select **Create firewall rule**.

 You can create a firewall rule based on your networking requirements following [Google's documentation](https://cloud.google.com/firewall/docs/using-firewalls).
 The following is an example firewall rule to enable access to the Anbox Cloud Appliance dashboard once the appliance is installed on the virtual machine.